Phoenix Municipal / City Court Information

 Arrested in Arizona?
 Call Today for Help!

-People who are charged with crimes in Phoenix, Arizona typically will have their case sent to the Phoenix City Court.
+People who are charged with crimes, civil traffic violations, and more in the city of Phoenix, Arizona typically will have their case sent to the Phoenix City Court.
 If you are facing charges and have been ordered to appear, it is important for you to understand the process so that you know what to expect.
 Getting help from an experienced Phoenix Defense Lawyer at DM Cantor might help you to secure a successful resolution to your case.

 Below is what you need to know about Phoenix City Court, its process, and the different types of cases it handles.